Part 1, The Insulin On Board Guide for T1D

-The Insulin On Board–Physiology Mismatch
+The Insulin On Board to Physiology Mismatch

 How rapid-acting insulin actually behaves

-Rapid-acting insulin analogues — aspart, lispro, glulisine, faster aspart, ultra-rapid lispro — do not have a single fixed duration.
+Rapid-acting insulin analogues (aspart, lispro, glulisine, faster aspart, ultra-rapid lispro) do not have a single fixed duration.
 In broad terms, they begin working within approximately 10 to 20 minutes, often peak around 60 to 120 minutes, and continue exerting biological effect for approximately 4 to 8 hours.

+But here is the point most IOB explanations miss.
 A small bolus behaves differently from a large bolus.
 The tail stretches as the dose increases.
-This matters clinically because the boluses that create the most problems — post-meal highs, exercise hypos, correction stacking — are often the larger ones.
+This matters clinically because the boluses that create the most problems (post-meal highs, exercise hypos, correction stacking) are often the larger ones.

 One of the clearest ways to think about insulin dose size is units per kilogram (U/kg), which normalises dose relative to body weight and better reflects the physiological exposure created by a bolus.